kelvinlegacy/mission23_wiki/Home.md

 # Emergency- Save a Life!

 We need your assistance in reaching law enforcement in Kentucky.
 There is a Stingray in operation here in Riverdale I cannot trust I’m talking to the law enforcement in Kentucky.

 Please call Lexington KY Police (I cannot trust my Google results to provide you a number) and KY State Police in Frankfort ONLY—they will advise you to call Richmond or LexPD but let them know I am requesting the call and only them.

+The address is Mount Calvary Baptist Church.
+4742 Todds Rd, Lexington, KY.
+Lives may be in peril, they can enter!

 I need them to send a FEW officers, I need dispatch to check on them every other minute until they’ve said it’s clear.